timbakkum/eriks-react-redux-saga-case/README.md

 # Project README

 A lovely React Redux application created with Create React App.
 It displays a list of items fetched from a free Api.
-Upon clicked, the user is transitioned to a detail page with more information on the clicked item.
+Upon click, the user is transitioned to a detail page with more information on the clicked item.
 The animation is created by mixing redux state with react motion and styled components.
 State is persisted using redux-persist.
 Routing state is stored in the redux store by using the ConnectedRouter from react-router-redux and by hooking it's routerMiddleware.
-Async calls are managed by redux saga's.
+Async calls are managed by redux sagas.

 ## To-do